What Is Parkinson’s Disease? Causes, Symptoms and Treatment

-Parkinson’s Disease is a common movement disorder that currently affects about one million Americans, with 90,000 new diagnoses each year.
-While the incidence of Parkinson’s Disease increases with age, about four percent of people with Parkinson’s Disease are diagnosed before age 50.
+Parkinson’s disease is a neurological condition that progresses slowly and worsens with age.
+With 90,000 new diagnoses each year, Parkinson’s disease is a common movement disorder that currently affects about one million Americans.
+While the incidence of Parkinson’s disease increases with age, about four percent of people with Parkinson’s are diagnosed before age 50.
 Men are one and a half times more likely to be diagnosed.

 The cardinal movement-related (motor) symptoms of Parkinson’s include: